igpogo/Maskie/README.md

 <img src="https://github.com/igpogo/Maskie/blob/master/MaskieNF/Assets.xcassets/AppIcon.appiconset/Icon-Small-40%402x-2.png" alt="Maskie logo" height="80" >

 # Maskie
-Swift application that overlaps images on top of features detected in faces
+Swift application that overlaps images on top of features detected in faces.

+Xcode 8.2.1 Swift 3.1

 ## Overview
 The app was made in the context of the Final Capstone Project of the course